How I do My Reviews – The 13th Note way!

 6. I Keep Technical Language to a Minimum

 Most of us are not HiFi technicians, designers or electronics engineers.
-If a product has the features and functionality, it looks good and sounds tremendous, this is all we need!
+If a product has the features and functionality, it looks good and sounds tremendous, this is all we need to know!
 Roger Federer doesn’t need to know the minutiae of why his technique is good, if it gets him results.

 I’m generally not interested in a debate about whether the technical features should in theory make a product better or not.
+That said, I can postulate though.
 For every technician who believes in one technical viewpoint there will be another with an opposing view.
-For this reason it’s better to keep the review on track of how the product copes in the real world.
+So I try and not keep reviews academic and whilst it may be the brands forte in testing and manufacture, I believe most consumers just want to know how products work and perform.
+For this reason it’s better to keep the review on track of how the product operates and performs in the real world.

 If it becomes more about the technology, then the review becomes self indulgent as audio is to be enjoyed by all.
-Again I reiterate it’s non exclusive and enjoying faithfully reproduced audio, is for the masses.
-The point is I don’t want to *analyse the passion out of why I do this* (THE MUSIC), which I think happens as the review becomes overly technical – reason number 1.
-It would be like analysing the chemical content of food as to why it is good!
+Again I reiterate it’s non exclusive and enjoying faithfully reproduced audio is for the masses and I don’t want to be a restrictive HiFi bore.
+So the point is I don’t want to *analyse the passion out of why I do this*, which I think happens as the review becomes overly technical – reason number 1.
+It would be like analysing the chemical content of food as to why it tastes good!

 7. Non Pretentious Relaxed Reviews